|

 - either with covered dish dinners, dinner at a local restaurant or at our annual summer picnic.
 We participate

-in Tartan Day activities, State of Ohio events, the Brigadoon Celtic Festival, the Ohio Scottish Games at Wellington
+in Tartan Day activities, State of Ohio events, we've done Genealogy at the Ohio Scottish Games at Wellington and other

 |